score-framework/py.doc/docs/initialization.rst

 step only.

-In the following example, the *coconut* module requires a *swallow* module during the call to its ``init``, but will wait until the *knights* module is finalized, before finalizing itself:
+In the following example, the *coconut* module requires a *swallow* module during the call to its ``init``, but will wait until the *knights* and *africa* modules are finalized, before finalizing itself.
+Note that the finalization process also states, that the *africa* module is not strictly required, but if it was configured, it will be finalized before this one:

 .. code-block:: python